Skip to content

 Journeyman: HD 5 - 9: Journeyman are characters that have graduated or are licensed to operate on their own in whatever career or fields they have been studying in.
 Level 5 is the suggested starting HD, as it is when a person would be properly starting their career.
 Stories should be medium scoped, helping towns in trouble, rescuing a hostage, and other classical story lines.

 Professional: HD 10 - 14: Professional characters are well established in their fields.
 While not typically known outside their circles, they do have reputations.
 Experts, politicians, and peers respect these people and are more willing to entrust difficult tasks.
-Professionals are often tasked with complicated issues that can range from break apart crime syndicates, destroying important military targets, or felling very dangerous mythical creatures.
+Professionals are often tasked with complicated issues that can range from: breaking apart crime syndicates, destroying important military targets, or felling very dangerous mythical creatures.

 Master: HD 20: Master characters are typically known around the world, though they might not be a household name.
 Often considered the best or one of the best in a given field, Masters are called upon for the most dangerous threats.
 Campaigns using Master level characters should be truly grand in scope.